e271828e/Flight.jl/docs/notes/design/framework_spec.md

 instances of one component type then differ only in field values, share an entry type, and compile to **one** body — where a store enumerating every cell in its own type, addressed by index in the type domain, compiles one body per instance and grows the store type with the model.
-Measured rather than argued (row 162, `prototypes/cellstore_bench`): at 400 identical instances the two representations cost 1.1 s and 56 s of cold compile at equal zero allocation, and on the 8-partial `Dual` activation the per-element-type store's compile cost *saturates* — bounded by chunk-type count, not model size — where the type-domain one keeps climbing.
+The choice was measured rather than argued (row 162, `prototypes/cellstore_bench`).

 **[Phase bodies](#g-measurement-seam) are the outer decomposition, and they are semantically forced.** The [boundary sweep](#g-sweep)'s `h_x` block is order-free by definition (the